Locklizard

 Secure courseware eDelivery – the devil is in the domain

-As we have already noted your elearning content protection solution must be able to bypass or ignore domain boundaries.
+As we have already noted, your elearning content protection solution must be able to bypass or ignore domain boundaries.
 These are introduced by corporate bodies to replace the earlier firewall physical boundary with a logical one.
-But introducing two domains to each other is a non-trivial undertaking so you can’t really expect to use a ‘standard’ Single Sign-On to control user access because it has domain boundaries.
+But introducing two domains to each other is a non-trivial undertaking, so you can’t really expect to use a ‘standard’ Single Sign-On to control user access because it has domain boundaries.
 And ever so many of your customers are in no domain at all, or in a domain that is not going to join your domain anytime soon.

 Stopping sharing of elearning courses and course content

-Trying to prevent course material being copied or printed in a browser environment is also an uphill task.
-The only way you can achieve this is using JavaScript which can be edited or removed in the browser environment.
+Trying to prevent course material from being copied or printed in a browser environment is also an uphill task.
+The only way you can achieve this is using JavaScript, which can be edited or removed in the browser environment.
 For an example of how insecure JavaScript-based browser controls are, see how easy it is to remove Google Docs security.
 Users can also take screenshots and print to PDF files.

 To stop users sharing training courses with others, documents making up the course must be locked to the user’s device.
-This is achieved in a DRM system using encryption and license controls and ensures that only authorized users can open those documents.
-If the documents that make up a training course are copied to an unauthorized device they will fail to open.
+This is achieved in a DRM system using encryption and license controls, ensuring that only authorized users can open those documents.
+If the documents that make up a training course are copied to an unauthorized device, they will fail to open.
+Other DRM controls are needed to enforce copyright ownership and control of elearning course materials and courseware by authorized users (i.e. stopping copy and paste, screen grabbing), and those are covered below.

 Stopping copy and paste and screen grabs of course material

-So any elearning course protection solution you purchase should be able to prevent screen grabbing of content and stop copying and pasting of content for use in another application.
+One easy way of copying course content is to make a screenshot, and screen-grabbing tools enable users to do just that, making high-quality copies that can be shared with others.
+Any elearning course protection solution you purchase should be able to prevent screen grabbing of content and stop copying and pasting of content for use in another application.

 Preventing editing of course content